lorinkoz/talk-pyconin20-thousand/slides.md

 --

--   Our brave hero developed a solution.
+-   Our brave hero developed a solution in Django.

 --